Codecademy/docs/content/general/concepts/binary-search-tree/terms/preorder-traversal/preorder-traversal.md

 ---
-Title: 'Preorder Traversal'
+Title: "Preorder Traversal"
-Description: 'First traverses the root, then the left subtree, and then the right subtree.'
+Description: "First traverses the root, then the left subtree, and then the right subtree."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Code Foundations'
+  - "Code Foundations"
 Tags:
-  - 'Algorithms'
+  - "Algorithms"
-  - 'Conceptual'
+  - "Conceptual"
-  - 'Binary Tree'
+  - "Binary Tree"
-  - 'Data Structures'
+  - "Data Structures"
-  - 'Search'
+  - "Search"
-  - 'Trees'
+  - "Trees"
 CatalogContent:
-  - 'complex-data-structures'
+  - "complex-data-structures"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 **Preorder traversal** is a depth-first search [algorithm](https://www.codecademy.com/resources/docs/general/algorithm) for a binary search tree that first traverses the root, then the left subtree, and then the right subtree.
 Its primary use is to create a copy of the tree.